Proxmox VE 9.1 - Configuration

 type filter hook forward priority filter; policy accept;

-# NOTE: Forward policy is ACCEPT to allow VM/LXC traffic
+# Forward policy ACCEPT is required for VM/LXC traffic.

-# Add specific forward rules here if you need filtering
+# Add specific forward rules here if inter-VM filtering is needed.

 }